-The increased stroke volume (over a floor pump optimised for traditional roadie pressures) offers a genuine improvement for riders with wider tyres.
+The increased stroke volume (over a floor pump optimised for traditional roadie pressures) offers a genuine improvement for riders with wider tyres and helps to make it one of the best bike pumps out there.
 The relatively steep price, rather than being an arbitrary gravel tax, is more a reflection of the high build quality – the roadie version costs a similar amount.

 The Gravel Digital Drive Pro really shines here.
 The barrel, piston and base are all machined from aluminium and contribute to the reassuringly weighty feel of the pump.
 The wooden handle and braided hose might not be so different in terms of pure functionally as to more plasticky counterparts, but these features do very much add to the premium feel.